kylemitchell/prod-design-brief/template.md

 ### What do we already know?
 - What is assumed (anecdotally) that we know about the users?
 - What do we already know that is based in research? _(include links or quotes from the research)_

+## Attributes
+### Hard Attributes
+- List or explain any technical requirements
+- List or explain any feature dependencies
+- List or explain any capability requirements
+- Include project milestone dates